mihai-negru/c-language-data-structures/Documentation/FUNCTION_TYPES.md

     UInt UInt_def(void);
 ```

->**NOTE:** You must use this types just when you want different types in one data structures, for eample in a queue or stack.
+>**NOTE:** You must use these types just when you want different types in one data structures, for eample in a queue or stack.

 Example of correct use of predefined data types from functionTypes.h